ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 |**MS-XXXX\_TestSuite.deployment.ptfconfig**|  The deployment configuration file provides the environmental details that are specific to the test suite.
 The configuration file allows for the test suite-specific customization.|
 |**MS-XXXX\_TestSuite.ptfconfig**|  The test suite configuration file contains details that specify the behavior of the test suite operation.|

-Both files are present in TestSuite folder of each test suite directory.
+Both files are in the TestSuite folder of each test suite directory.

 If you need to modify the common configuration values for a specific test suite, you must copy the common properties to the